Southern Maryland: Military bases

-Northern areas of Southern Maryland also have many Pentagon, Crystal City, Virginia and US Naval Academy related commuters.
+Suburban areas of Southern Maryland also have many Washington-area military related commuters.

 Tourism

 The Southern Maryland National Heritage Area was established in the National Heritage Area Act in 2022.
-The National Heritage Area will help preserve and promote destinations in four counties.
+The National Heritage Area helps preserve and promote destinations in four counties.
+The National Heritage Area was officially designated in 2023.

+It is also one of thirteen state heritage areas and is administered by the Maryland Historical Trust through the Maryland Heritage Areas Program.

+Tourist Attractions in Southern Maryland include historical sites, such as the Thomas Stone National Historic Site, Historic St. Mary's City, and Port Tobacco Village, among others.
+Museums in the area include the Calvert Marine Museum, and the Patuxent River Naval Air Museum.
+Waterfront sites along the Chesapeake Bay, the Potomac River, and the Patuxent River are also tourist attractions.
+These include Mallows Bay, the Mallows Bay–Potomac River National Marine Sanctuary, and Solomon's Island.

+Politics

+The entire region is contained within Maryland's 5th congressional district, which has been represented by Rep. Steny Hoyer since 1981.

+Maryland's two U.S. senators are Chris Van Hollen (senior) and Angela Alsobrooks (junior).

 Food and cuisine

-Oysters are still widely available although they were once fished from the bay and it's tidal tributaries in greater numbers, and are served either fried, raw, or stuffed.
+Oysters are still widely available although they were once fished from the bay and its tidal tributaries in greater numbers, and are served either fried, raw, or stuffed.
 "Rockfish", the Maryland word for striped bass, is considered the most prized fish dish in Southern Maryland.

 Perhaps the most notable food dish originating from Southern Maryland is stuffed ham, which includes cabbage, kale, onions, spices and seasonings that are chopped and mixed, then stuffed into deep slits slashed in a whole, corned ham.

 Sports

-Many residents also identify with national sports teams in Washington DC or Baltimore.
+Many residents also identify with national sports teams in Washington, D.C., or Baltimore.